esp32king/WiFi-Keyboard-Mouse/README.md

 ### created by Krishna Rajput UP61

-⚠ Warning this is only for education purpose don't harm anyone otherwise you responsible
+⚠ Warning this is only for education purpose don't harm anyone device otherwise you responsible

  ⚡  use on your own device